There are many health benefits of Chia seeds.

 It was also used by warriors and runners in ancient times to give them endurance and also energy over long periods of time.

-One of the major differences for chia seeds, compared to other similar foods throughout history, is its stability, this meant chia seeds would last potentially for years, could be stored and used when needed for many different purposes.
+One of the major differences for these, compared to other similar foods throughout history, is its stability, this meant they would last potentially for years, could be stored and used when needed for many different purposes.

 This coupled with its nutritional values and potential health benefits made chia a staple crop for many.